-- 1 In SAS Enterprise Guide, start SAS Enterprise Guide Explorer.
-Select Tools ► SAS Enterprise Guide Explorer. - 2 In Explorer, select Tools ► Task Import Wizard. - 3 In the first page of the Task Import Wizard, you see your current metadata profile connection.
-If you need to connect with a different profile, click Cancel to close the wizard and select File ► Manage Profiles.
-After you change your profile, click Close, then start the Task Import Wizard. - 4 In the second page of the Task Import Wizard, specify the location from which you want to import task definitions.
-You can choose to have the wizard search standard locations for task definitions or you can specify a task-definition XML file. - 5 Select tasks to receive metadata and then click Finish in the sixth wizard page to create metadata.
+- 1. In SAS Enterprise Guide, start SAS Enterprise Guide Explorer.
+Select Tools ⇒ SAS Enterprise Guide Explorer. - 2.
+In Explorer, select Tools ⇒ Task Import Wizard. - 3.
+In the first page of the Task Import Wizard, you see your current metadata profile connection.
+If you need to connect with a different profile, click Cancel to close the wizard and select File ⇒ Manage Profiles.
+After you change your profile, click Close, and then start the Task Import Wizard. - 4.
+In the second page of the Task Import Wizard, specify the location of the directory where you copied your .NET assembly.
+Note that the directory that you select must be local to your current host. - 5.
+Select tasks to receive metadata, and then click Finish in the sixth wizard page to create metadata.